 NATIONAL GIRLS & WOMEN IN SPORTS DAY

-Around the country, National Girls and Women in Sports Day is recognized by schools, organizations and teams on the first Wednesday in February.
+Around the country, National Girls and Women in Sports Day is recognized by schools, organizations, and teams during the first week of February.

 But there is so much more to participating in sports.
 Women who participated in sports in school are more likely to graduate from college.
 According to an EY study, women increase their odds of landing leadership positions when they have a background in athletics.

-Girls develop lifelong valuable relationships during their sports career, too.
+Girls develop lifelong valuable relationships during their sports careers, too.
 It’s not just serious business.

 It also doesn’t matter the sport.
 Whether girls choose to be a part of the volleyball team or prefer to aim for par or better in golf, the health, leadership, and academic benefits develop with each one.

 HOW TO OBSERVE GIRLS AND WOMEN IN SPORTS DAY

 - Encourage a female athlete, coach or mentor.

 - Share how sports influenced your life.

 - For more information visit Women Sports Foundation.